The Amplituhedron BCFW Triangulation: Introduction

 \subsubsection{Proof Overview}

-In Section~\ref{bcfw} we define the main three structures that we use to represent BCFW positroids: chord diagrams, domino matrices, and decorated permutations.
+In Section~\ref{bcfw} we define the main three structures that we use to represent BCFW positroid cells: chord diagrams, domino matrices, and decorated permutations.
 We also show that these correspond to the BCFW cells from previous works.

 In Section~\ref{sec:domino} we describe explicit algorithms for constructing domino representatives for positroid cells.
 We analyze this process by algebraic and combinatorial methods, and deduce Theorem~\ref{thm:domino_non_formal} on the matrix form of BCFW cells.
 Our proofs in later sections rely on the recursive nature of this construction scheme, which follows the structure of the chord diagram.